-An artist who has made a transition from traditional media to New Media, Jazmine Yerbury is interested in participatory interactions, robotics, and the philosophical and psychological dimensions of our sense of self.
-Her background in painting continues to inform her current practice, which is open ended and DIY in nature.
+An artist who has made a transition from traditional media to new media, Jazmine Yerbury is interested in participatory interactions, robotics, and the philosophical and psychological dimensions of our sense of self.
+Her background in painting continues to inform her current practice, which is experimental and DIY in nature.

 Born in Montreal, Quebec, she has worked independently as an art consultant and as a curator-assistant at several galleries in Montreal, including AGAC (Association de Galleries d’Art du Canada), Galerie Modulum, Arsenal Contemporary, and at the OCADU Graduate Gallery.

 Yerbury has a BFA with a specialization in painting and drawing from Concordia University and an MFA from OCAD University, in the Digital Futures program.
 She is currently living and working in Toronto.